hasidicdevs/web/docs/legal/agreement.md

 [Home](/) > [Docs](/documentation) > Legal > {{page.title}}

-# Web Design Services Agreement
+# Web Design Client Agreement

 This agreement (the “Agreement”) is made and entered into by and between **Hasidic Development Group** (“Service Provider”) and ___________________________________________ (“Client”) (collectively, the “Parties”).